 ++ This article has been updated, please continue reading below. ++

 Nidec, perhaps ambitiously, aims for “domination” in the global e-motor business within the next five years, according to CEO Shigenobu Nagamori.
-By 2025, the Japanese corporation allegedly aims to supply five million electric motors to the global automotive industry and says, this would be “the line for electric cars to become the majority in the industry”.
+By 2025, the Japanese corporation then wants to supply five million electric motors to the global automotive industry and says, this would be “the line for electric cars to become the majority in the industry”.
 Further confirmation is expected later this April at the closing of the financial year in Japan.
 However, reports in November 2020 saw about one million of these motors destined for Europe, where the company is setting up additional offices and production facilities in Serbia’s Novi Sad.
 The city is about 90 km northwest of the capital Belgrade.